-At Oxford Royale Academy, we offer our students fantastic opportunities to attend talks from world-renowned guest speakers.
-We are unique among summer schools in offering this opportunity and believe it really benefits our students.
-We believe that the chance to talk frankly and openly with leading figures from the worlds of culture, media, sport and academia allows our students to develop both their confidence, and their analytical skills.
+At Oxford Royale, we offer our students fantastic opportunities to attend talks from world-renowned guest speakers.
+We are unique among summer schools in offering this opportunity and believe it really benefits our students, allowing them to develop both their confidence, and their analytical skills through open engagement with leading figures from the worlds of culture, media, sport and academia.

-Listed below are just a few of the guest speakers who have previously delivered talks, debates, and discussions to ORA students:
+Listed below are just a few of the guest speakers who have previously delivered talks, debates, and discussions to our students:

 David Olusoga is a British-Nigerian historian, broadcaster, and filmmaker who has made TV series including Empire and the BAFTA winning show Britain’s Forgotten Slave Owners.
 His award -winning book Black & British: A Forgotten History was also made into a major BBC TV series.